fhiso/legacy-format/dates.md

 time roughly equal to the time it takes the Earth to orbit the Sun, and a *calendar month* will be a unit of time intermediate in duration between a *calendar day* and a *calendar year*, and which is often loosely based on the time it takes the Moon to orbit the Earth.
+However these are not requirements, nor is there a requirement that all *calendar years* or all *calendar months* be of approximately equal length.

 An **epoch** is an *instant* which serves as a reference point for a given *calendar* from which *calendar years* are numbered consecutively,